-Wesley Medical Center begins additional screening for Coronavirus
+Wesley Medical Center begins additional screening for coronavirus

 The Wesley Medical Center Team said it’s well-prepared with supplies and fully staffed at this point if there is an outbreak of Coronavirus locally.

-The hospital is working with KDHE and other agencies and are given daily updates.
+The hospital is working with KDHE and other agencies and is given daily updates.

-Officials are now asking the pubic to be prepared to take a few seconds to answer the screening questions and if you are experiencing an illness, avoid visiting patients if possible.
+Officials are now asking the public to be prepared to take a few seconds to answer the screening questions and if you are experiencing an illness, avoid visiting patients if possible.

 “If you don’t have to come to the hospital, don’t come to the hospital,” said Voloch.
 “We’re already seeing our visitor traffic at Wesley slow down.”